jaybraunjr/jaybraunjr.github.io/projects.md

 ">
 🔗 View Code on GitHub
 </a>

-Code for flexible analysis used in the paper:
+Flexible analysis used in the paper:
+Exploring how proteins can dynamically bind to defects:
 <a href="https://github.com/jaybraunjr/surface_properties" target="_blank" style="
   display: inline-block;
   background-color: #24292e;